 Four key recommendations

-Whether you are a trader, freelancer, or self-employed individual, remote work requires a special mindset.
+Remote work requires a special mindset, whether you are a trader, freelancer, or self-employed individual.
 Here are a few tips to help you adapt faster.
 These can save a lot of time and effort.

 1. Create the right environment